-Since terrorism is a crime, the law enforcement is vested with the task of preventing and combating terrorism.
-The powers of the law enforcement and limits thereto are set in the Law on Powers and Tasks of Police Forces (Law No.2559) and the Law on Organisation, Powers and Tasks of Gendarmerie (Law No.2803).
-Turkish Armed Forces (TAF) is employed in combating terrorist in situations where the Local Governor requests pursuant to Article 11/D of the Law on Provincial Administration (Law No.5442).
+As terrorism constitutes crime, the law enforcement is vested with the task of preventing and combating terrorism.
+The powers of the law enforcement and limits thereto are set in the Law on Powers and Tasks of Police Forces (Law No. 2559) and the Law on Organisation, Powers and Tasks of Gendarmerie (Law No. 2803).
+Turkish Armed Forces (TAF) is employed in combating terrorist in situations where the Local Governor so requests pursuant to Article 11/D of the Provincial Administration Act 5442.
 The place and duration is specified by the Governor.